quinoba/quinoba.github.io/_pages/about.md

 Research Fellow at Georgetown University through the [UPPER Global Research Training Initiative](https://upperesearch.org/grti/).

-My research focuses on the political economy of development and applied econometrics.
-I am particularly interested in studying how institutions and information affect political behavior and economic outcomes in low- and middle-income countries, using both experimental and observational data.
+My primary research interest lies in the political economy of development.
+I am also interested in applied econometrics, particularly as a tool for developing and applying rigorous methods to better understand and try to answer questions in this field.